 Dr. Myers explains, "What this project, the 'Encode' project, has done is taken those 3 billion letters in that book of life and tried to decipher as much of it as we possibly can."

 The translation helps us understand the cause of diseases like cancer and could also change the way we treat them.

-Dr. Myers adds, "I don't think we're far off from being able to diagnose diseases earlier, much earlier, long before symptoms, use that information to either prevent or stop that disease in its tracks, and then even when you have disease to develop drugs and other kinds of treatments."
+Dr. Myers adds, "I don't think we're far off from being able to diagnose diseases earlier, much earlier, long before symptoms.
+[We can] use that information to either prevent or stop that disease in its tracks, and then, even when you have disease, to develop drugs and other kinds of treatments."